Iloilo: American colonial era

 During the American colonial period, Iloilo became a home to many firsts: including the first department stores and cinema theaters in the Commonwealth of the Philippines.

 Japanese occupation

 Iloilo experienced severe devastation during the events of World War II.
 The Japanese built "comfort stations" in Iloilo in 1942, where they imprisoned Filipino "comfort women" who they routinely gang-raped, brutalized, and murdered for entertainment.
 Nevertheless, during the Japanese occupation, Macario Peralta Jr., freed most of Panay (with little exceptions) from Japanese Imperialism, thus other allied guerillas in other provinces from Romblon, Palawan, Marinduque and portions of Masbate and Mindoro, considered majority liberated Panay Island, the "Primus inter pares" in their alliance network.

 Philippine independence

+Old Oton Church in Oton, the largest of all churches in the Visayas: consecrated 1891, destroyed by earthquake January 24, 1948.
+There have been generations of calls in Western Visayas for the full restoration of their mother church.

 Iloilo became a province of the newly fledged Republic of the Philippines when the archipelago gained independence from the United States on July 4, 1946.
+The province used to be the home of the gigantic-megalithic Old Oton Church, the grandest of all churches in the Visayas.
+The church was damaged by an earthquake in 1948.
+Instead of being restored, it was later demolished and replaced with an inferior structure.
+This has led to generations of public calls for the full authentic restoration of the old church.